 Readers it truly is a small world.
 A great big, beautiful small world.
 Over the past 18 weeks I have battled through 8 chemo treatments.
 It has been one of the most terrible experiences of my life, if not the worst.
 And yet it has been one of the greatest things that has ever happened to me.
 Cancer sucks mainly because it is like the white witch from Narnia.
 It comes in all shapes and sizes.
 It can be aggressive and angry or it can be slow and sneaky.
 No matter which way it comes at you, it disrupts and dismantles.
 Through my diagnosis, I have met so many others with similar, easier, and harder diagnosis.
 I have met amazing people who have lived through worse treatments than me, and I have seen others who have passed since I started treatment.
 The thing is that any one of those people could have been me and I could have been any of them.

 Tonight’s episode of Parenthood was incredible.
-I told my wife (who currently has to wake up at 3:15) that I needed her to be with me to watch it tonight (which meant staying up til 10:00).
-She graciously did.
 The reason is that I had seen in passing that a character would be returning to the show for an episode.
 That character was Gwen.
 Gwen was Christina’s (one of the main characters) friend throughout her bought with breast cancer last season.
 Gwen is constantly showing up on the show having a relapse of cancer.
 This episode was incredibly tough, because Gwen passes away in the episode.
 Christina immediately wants to know why.
 Why does she get to live and be a mom, wife, daughter, sister, etc. and Gwen does not.
 Why?
 It’s such a hard question.
 In the end Gwen gives a gift to Christina of money to help open a new charter school for exceptional children.
-Carly and I sat on the bed and wept, because that could be me.
 That could be me.
 I will never stop getting checked for cancer for the rest of my life.
 Also that could be my friends, family, or strangers that I will never know.
 That could be them.
 The weight of this disease is incredible……no wonder it makes you so strong.

 Wednesday nights I have had the opportunity to lead a bible study on the book of Romans for the past few months.
 Of course I have skipped a few nights because of chemo side effects, but for the most part I am there.
 This week we studied Romans 9, which I found tough to teach from.
 But, there was a verse that I want to talk about now.